joncheng-dev/scilab-inventory-checker/research-log.md

 - 10:58 AM - Brainstorm database organization; 1. to accomodate categories -- possibly "collections"; 2. to show that a certain user checked out an item
 - ~1:00 PM - Try to use ideas from brainstorm in experiment project.
 - ~2:40 PM - Research grabbing user information such as account email from Firebase/Firestore.
 Next step would be to use this information to save into checkedOutBy field in an item entry.
+- ~3:30 PM - Try to use user info in checkedOutBy property in items.
+First, make a "Check Out" button, which then stores the current user's information into a checkedOutBy property.
+- ~4:00 PM - Approach from video does not seem to grab user info on account creation.
+Continuing research by reading other sources including Firebase/Firestore documentation.

 # Research TypeScript